ccdschool/flow-design-cheatsheet/README.md

 ![Exhibit 3](https://github.com/ccdschool/flow-design-cheatsheet/blob/master/images/real_world_examples/exhibit3.jpg)

-Consider them "graphical recordings" of collective thought processes.
+Consider them "graphic recordings" of collective thought processes.
 As such they need not be readily understandable for an outside person.
-The primary purpose is to develop shared understanding of a solution among participants of a design session - and guide them during the actual coding.
+The primary purpose is to develop shared understanding of a solution among participants in a design session - and guide them during the actual coding.

 This claim of course requires Flow-Design to be clear about the notational elements, how to use them in conjunction, and also how to translate them into code.

 If you're interested if Flow-Design lives up to this claim, [check out the wiki of this repository](https://github.com/ccdschool/flow-design-cheatsheet/wiki).
-It provides a reference to the Flow-Design visual notation and how to derive real code from its "bubbles".
+It provides a reference to the Flow-Design visual notation and how to derive real code from "bubbles".